BBC Doctor Who - The Stories BBC

 Jacqueline Hill's last story as companion Barbara Wright.

-William Russell's last story as companion Ian Chesterton.
+William Russell's last regular story as companion Ian Chesterton.

 Dennis Spooner's last involvement in the show as Story Editor.